eoinlynchcodes/yoursmine-client/yoursmine-client/README.md

 Next Steps:

-- Add picture uploading functionality.
+- Uploading picture functionality.
 - Make the clothes go to the DB.
+- Refactor to use tokens instead of userID in the localStorage.